bbbradsmith/nsfplay/readme.md

 ## Components

+Products:
-* `core` - A platform-agnostic NSF player library suitable for integration into other programs.
+* `core` - A platform-agnostic NSF player library `nsfcore` suitable for integration into other programs.
-* `gui` - A cross platform GUI library that works with the core, allowing plugins to share the same UI as the stand alone player.
-* `cmd` - A stand-alone command line player.
+* `cmd` - A stand-alone command line player `nsfplac`.
 * `nsfplay` - A stand-alone GUI player.
 * `winamp` - A winamp plugin (Windows 32-bit only).

+Support:
+* `gui` - A library that provides a common user interface, allowing a plugin to share the same UI as the stand alone player.
+* `include` - Public interfaces for the `core` and `gui` libraries.
+* `icons` - Icons used for the GUI, edit the PNG files, and rebuild the ICO copies using the makefile (imagemagick required).
 * `wx` - [wxWidgets v3.2.4](https://github.com/wxWidgets/wxWidgets/tree/v3.2.4) cross platform GUI library.

 ## Build